 Want to make as bad an impression as possible at an art gallery opening you've been invited to?
-Here's all you have to do to irritate and offend not only the artist and the gallery owner, but also anyone else in attendance who's seriously interested in seeing, learning about or buying the art.
-Sad to say, these are actual behaviors that I have either seen myself or have been told about by others (mainly artists, gallery owners and gallery personnel)...
+Here's all you have to do to irritate and offend not only the artist and the gallery owner, but also anyone else in attendance who's seriously interested in seeing, learning about or buying the art that's on exhibit.
+Sad to say, these are all actual behaviors that I have either seen myself or have been told about by others (mainly artists, gallery owners and gallery personnel)...

 Behavioral blunders for artists:

-* Without asking anyone for permission, pass out your business cards, brochures, artist book or show announcements to as many people as possible, especially the artist and the gallery owner... and then leave.
+* Without asking anyone for permission, pass out your business cards, brochures, artist book or announcements to your upcoming shows to as many people as possible, especially the artist and the gallery owner... and then leave.
 Do this repeatedly at every gallery opening and art event you attend.

-* When no one is looking, discreetly leave your business cards, brochures, show announcements or artist book at various locations around the gallery.
+* When no one is looking, discreetly leave your business cards, brochures, show announcements or catalog of your art at various locations around the gallery.

 * If you know the artist or gallery owner, monopolize as much of their time as possible with conversations that the two of you can have anywhere and anytime.
-Ignore the fact that the purpose of the opening is for doing business and selling art.
+Ignore the fact that the purpose of the opening is for the artist and gallery owner to do business and sell art.

 * Ask the artist if they can get you a show at the gallery.
 Do this regardless of whether you have any idea if your art is a fit with what the gallery shows.